lilianweng/lil-log/_posts/2018-05-05-implementing-deep-reinforcement-learning-models.md

 tags: tutorial tensorflow reinforcement-learning
 ---

-> Let's see how to implement several classic deep reinforcement learning models in code.
+> Let's see how to implement a number of classic deep reinforcement learning models in code.
 The full implementation is available in [[lilianweng/playground-drl]](https://github.com/lilianweng/playground-drl)

 <!--more-->